Code of Conduct

 Professional Organizations and Trade Associations

 Employees should be cautious when attending meetings of professional organizations and trade associations at which competitors are present.
 Attending meetings of professional organizations and trade associations is both legal and proper, if such meetings have a legitimate business purpose and are conducted in a open fashion, adhering to a proper agenda.
 At such meetings, you should not discuss the restricted topics listed above, the Company’s pricing policies or other competitive terms or any other proprietary, competitively sensitive information.
-You are required to notify your supervisor or the Company’s Chief Financial Officer or General Counsel, if any, prior to attending any meeting of a professional organization or trade association.
+You are required to notify your supervisor or the Company’s Chief Financial Officer or Compliance Officer, prior to attending any meeting of a professional organization or trade association.

 COMPLIANCE WITH INSIDER TRADING LAWS

 Consistent with the Company’s Insider Trading Compliance Program which has been separately circulated to all employees and directors, the Company’s employees and directors are prohibited from trading in the stock or other securities of the Company while in possession of material, nonpublic information about the Company.
-Please contact the Company’s Chief Financial Officer or General Counsel for a copy of the Insider Trading Compliance Program or with any questions you may have about insider trading laws.
+Please contact the Company’s Chief Financial Officer or Compliance Officer for a copy of the Insider Trading Compliance Program or with any questions you may have about insider trading laws.

 PUBLIC COMMUNICATIONS AND REGULATION FD